top of page

 Feather Productions and Glass Handbag Productions

-Assembly George Square: Gordon Aikman Theatre
+Review: Assembly George Square: Gordon Aikman Theatre

 In 1974, 10-year-old singing sensation Lena Zavaroni simultaneously won the nations hearts and 5 episodes of top TV Talent Show Opportunity Knocks.
 Becoming a star and a household name so young certainly took its toll.
 When we meet Lena in this new play by BAFTA and Olivier Award Winning writer Tim Whitnall it's 25 years later, 1999, and we discover a very different Lena, one for whom the glory days are long gone.

-Lena is a compelling play with music which explores what happened to Lena in the intervening years.
+Lena is a compelling play with music which explores what happened to Lena Zavaroni in the intervening years.
 It features a live band and a five-strong cast including Erin Armstrong as Lena and Jon Culshaw as the '1970's Simon Cowell', Hughie Green.

-I instantly connected with the story: Being from the west coast of Scotland myself the names, places and accents were all familiar to me and invoked a strong sense of nostalgia.
+I instantly connected with the story: Being from the west coast of Scotland myself, the names, places and accents were all familiar to me and invoked a strong sense of nostalgia.
 I'm not so acquainted with the reasons why it all went wrong for Lena....
 And I found this 90 minute play both fascinating and devastating.

-Victor Zavaroni (Alan McHugh) seemed to be the only adult with any misgivings about sending such a young child alone, to London to be at the mercy of the cruel entertainment industry and its puppet masters.
+Victor Zavaroni (Alan McHugh) seemed to be the only adult with any misgivings about sending such a young child alone, to London, to be at the mercy of the cruel entertainment industry and its puppet masters.
 We are, thankfully, a lot less trusting of 'powerful' strangers nowadays.
 Alan McHugh gives such a brilliant performance as the likeable, hesitant cheerleader in Lena's life I was straight on the internet when I got home to check if her father is still alive.

-Erin Armstrong and Jon Culshaw in Lena
+Erin Armstrong and Jon Culshaw in Lena, The Lena Zavaroni play

 Jon Culshaw is excellent as Hughie Green.
 A sort of sinister, Jekyll and Hyde character - sweet and warm in front of the cameras, he is portrayed as cold and calculating off screen.
 Did he ever realise what damage his throwaway comments had on Lena and possibly others just as vulnerable as her?